hanverd/mockups/readme.md

 # Preview

-Preview is simple PHP tool for showing image of the website inside one of available devices.
-It can be useful to test what area of the layout is visible at once on various screen sizes.
+Preview is simple PHP tool for showing web project to the client.
+Thanks to various types of content presentation, it can be used even for showing preview of mobile designs in tablet or phone.

 ![](screenshot.png)